Last modified June 26, 2026

 Wrapping resources in charts

-, etc. as standardized by the Cluster API custom resource definitions.
-You could create these resources manually, exploring every single specification field that’s possible to use, but we offer a more convenient way to do that: we’ve a set of charts that are ready to be used to provision a cluster correctly.
-For those, we provide proper release management, documentation and testing, such that you can trust that minor upgrades happen without disruption, or breaking changes are described and happening only in major releases.
+You could create these resources manually and explore every single specification field available.
+But we offer a more convenient way: a set of ready-to-use charts that provision a cluster correctly.
+For these charts, we provide proper release management, documentation, and testing.
+This means you can trust that minor upgrades happen without disruption, and that breaking changes are documented and happen only in major releases.